lunohodov/pokemail/README.md

 ## Acknowledgments

+This project was created mostly as a means to learn more about email verification approaches other than regular expressions.

+Thanks to
 * [MailTester.com](http://www.mailtester.com) for inspiring me
 * [Kickbox](https://kickbox.io) for their disposable domain check API

-P.S.
-This project was created mostly as a means to learn more about email verification approaches other than regular expressions.